Itchy Skin after Burn Injury

 Based on Research by Burn Injury Model Systems

 Itching is a normal part of healing.
-It happens because the scar tissue from burns does not have the oil glands found in normal skin.
-This makes the scar dry and itchy.
+The reasons it happens are likely complex and poorly understood.
 Itch intensity (how bad it is) and frequency (how often it occurs) are not necessarily related to the size or depth of your burn injury, but itching may cause you to scratch and open up fragile skin that previously had healed.

 Itching can also get in the way of doing everyday activities, including:

-- Sleep: Itching tends to worsen at night before falling asleep, making it hard to fall asleep and stay asleep.
+- Sleep: Itching tends to worsen at night, making it hard to fall asleep and stay asleep.

 - Work and school: Persistent itching may make it hard to concentrate when performing these activities.